Running a PET analysis using the Python client

 • client.wait_for_results() to wait for the results of a task.

-Find the documentation on how to reset your password 🔑 using the help() function.
+Find the documentation on how to reset your password 🔑 in case you forgot it.
+You can use the help() to explore the client functions.

 Have a look at the client table, and see if you can find a resource group that might contain the method you are looking for.